Even in 1913, Williamsburg had emerging artists. Man Ray for one emerged from there, and he emerged quickly.

 The Jewish Museum starts right out with the reinvention.
 It gives more than the customary space to Ray's early work, often dismissed as derivative.
 It also starts with half a dozen portraits of the artist—one at his bar mitzvah in 1893.
 The curator, Mason Klein, points to the influence of J. A. D. Ingres in another, a self-portrait in spare, broad strokes of ink.
 Pablo Picasso contributes another.
 And then another self-portrait applies white curves like star tracks to a blurry photograph.

-One already has in miniature the evolution from Jew and conservative art student to a Cubist's eye and Surrealist photography.
+One already has in miniature the evolution from Jew and conservative art student to a Cubist's eye, Surrealist photography, and the photographic object.
 One can keep looking to the artist's Jewish origins for signs of continuity and transformation.
 Does the name Man Ray (not to be confused with William Wegman's dog) sound like a work of poetry and a photographer's fascination with light?
 The artist's father, Max, had already changed the family name to Ray and called the boy Manny.
 With only a slight change, the anonymity of assimilation becomes the breadth of all mankind.
 It also hints at Dada's disdain for self-expression and identity.

 The family had intellectual ambitions, too.
 Max worked in a garment factory and as a tailor, but Man Ray went to art school, and his mother wished him to become an architect.
 In turn, her son made a tapestry in 1911 from his father's clothing scraps.
 In its shades of black and white, like pixels, the Jewish Museum sees hints of more human figures.
 Here, too, a portrait looks to the past, only to shatter it.
 A tapestry grid also predicts the Modernism of Sonia Delaunay and the recovery of folk art today.

-The young man sought out modern art even before the Armory Show, at gallery 291, where Alfred Stieglitz soon launched another great American modernist, Georgia O'Keeffe.
+The young man sought out modern art even before the Armory Show, at gallery 291, where Alfred Stieglitz soon launched another great example of Modernism in America, Georgia O'Keeffe.
 And Ray was sopping up influences.
 The self-portrait in ink evokes Henri Matisse as much as Ingres.
 Landscapes the year of the Armory Show imitate Fauvism.
 He picks up on political change and contributes to a radical magazine.
 His largest early canvas packs human unrest into two colorful dimensions, like a mural by Diego Rivera.